lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * TV: Target value.
 A value contained in the Rule that will be matched with the value of a header field.

-* Up: Up Link direction for compression, from Dev to SCHC C/D
+* Up: Up Link direction for compression, from Dev to SCHC C/D.

+* W: Window bit.
+A fragmentation header field used in Window mode (see section 9), which carries the same value for all fragments of a window.

 # Static Context Header Compression